ChainSafe/chainbridge-docs/docs/live-evm-bridge.md

 ## Overview of Cross-chain Token Transfers

-In reality it is impossible to actually transfer tokens between blockchains.
-That said, with a bit of contract magic it is easy to make something that is functionally equivalent.
+Tokens are inherently native to a single chain; however, with a bit of contract magic it is possible to make something equivalent to transferring value between two chains.

 ### Lock-and-Mint | Burn-and-Release